shaneholloman/uvi/docs/prompt-arguments.md

 # Prompt Arguments

 > [!NOTE]
-> Not Ai prompts, but the prompts for the `uvi` command.
+> Not Ai prompts, but rather the prompts for the `uvi` command.
 There zero Ai function in this project

 When running the command `uvi` a prompt will start which enables you to configure your repository.
 The prompt values and their explanation are as follows: